-'d' Check no DOS line terminators present.
-If the letter d appears in the string after '-gnaty' then all lines must be terminated by a single ASCII.LF character (in particular the DOS line terminator sequence CR/LF is not allowed).

-- 'e' Check end/exit labels.
-If the letter e appears in the string after '-gnaty' then optional labels on end statements ending subprograms and on exit statements exiting named loops, are required to be present. - 'f' No form feeds or vertical tabs.
-If the letter f appears in the string after '-gnaty' then neither form feeds nor vertical tab characters are permitted in the source text. - 'g' GNAT style mode If the letter g appears in the string after '-gnaty' then the set of style check switches is set to match that used by the GNAT sources.
+- 'd' Check no DOS line terminators present.
+All lines must be terminated by a single ASCII.LF character (in particular the DOS line terminator sequence CR/LF is not allowed). - 'e' Check end/exit labels.
+Optional labels on end statements ending subprograms and on exit statements exiting named loops, are required to be present. - 'f' No form feeds or vertical tabs.
+Neither form feeds nor vertical tab characters are permitted in the source text. - 'g' GNAT style mode The set of style check switches is set to match that used by the GNAT sources.
 This may be useful when developing code that is eventually intended to be incorporated into GNAT.
 For further details, see GNAT sources. - 'h' No horizontal tabs.
-If the letter h appears in the string after '-gnaty' then horizontal tab characters are not permitted in the source text.
+Horizontal tab characters are not permitted in the source text.
 Together with the b (no blanks at end of line) check, this enforces a canonical form for the use of blanks to separate source tokens. - 'i' Check if-then layout.
-If the letter i appears in the string after '-gnaty', then the keyword then must appear either on the same line as corresponding if, or on a line on its own, lined up under the if with at least one non-blank line in between containing all or part of the condition to be tested. - 'I' check mode IN keywords If the letter I (upper case) appears in the string after '-gnaty' then mode in (the default mode) is not allowed to be given explicitly. in out is fine, but not in on its own. - 'k' Check keyword casing.
-If the letter k appears in the string after '-gnaty' then all keywords must be in lower case (with the exception of keywords such as digits used as attribute names to which this check does not apply). - '1' Check layout.
-If the letter l appears in the string after '-gnaty' then layout of statement and declaration constructs must follow the recommendations in the Ada Reference Manual, as indicated by the form of the syntax rules.
+The keyword then must appear either on the same line as corresponding if, or on a line on its own, lined up under the if with at least one non-blank line in between containing all or part of the condition to be tested. - 'I' check mode IN keywords Mode in (the default mode) is not allowed to be given explicitly. in out is fine, but not in on its own. - 'k' Check keyword casing.
+All keywords must be in lower case (with the exception of keywords such as digits used as attribute names to which this check does not apply).

+'1' Check layout.
+Layout of statement and declaration constructs must follow the recommendations in the Ada Reference Manual, as indicated by the form of the syntax rules.
 For example an else keyword must be lined up with the corresponding if keyword.